ajayvista/microservice/Microservice/Microservices.md

 				.
 Send on failure for all completed requets
 				.
 Idempotent (easy with REST), each one sent one or many times

-			> Failure management pattern
+			- Failure management pattern
-			> Compensate requets
+			- Compensate requets
 		- Caveats
 			> ACID: Compromise atomocity
-	> Eventual consistency pattern (Compromise ACID, Choosing availability)
+	- Eventual consistency pattern (Compromise ACID, Choosing availability)
-			> Data will eventually be consistent based on BASE model
+			- Data will eventually be consistent based on BASE model
-			> BASE vs ACID model
+			- BASE vs ACID model
-			> Avoid resource locking
+			- Avoid resource locking
-			> Ideal for long running tasks
+			- Ideal for long running tasks
-			> Prepared of inconsistency
+			- Prepared of inconsistency
-			> Race conditions
+			- Race conditions
-			> Data Replication
+			- Data Replication
-			> Event based
+			- Event based

 ### Centralize access to microservices using an API Gateway
  	Why and how we need centralize access?
- 	> API Gateway - why ?
+ 	- API Gateway - why ?
- 		- Since microservice is distributed architeture wheere it comes with lots of feature and benefits, there are some complexivty comes inheritnly that we can resolve with some pattern and practices.. some complexitity like
+ 		- Since microservice is distributed architeture where it comes with lots of feature and benefits, there are some complexivty comes inheritnly that we can resolve with some pattern and practices.. some complexitity like
  		- Distributed functionality
  		- Distributed data
  		- Distributed security